RajuMandapati85/Automation-Task/README.md

 ### How to run the tests

-* Clone the repostory locally
+* Clone the repository locally
 * Create a Junit Runner with following VM options (Framework supports running tests using latest firefox and chrome browsers)
 * Runner Class to be selected is : com.elsiver.RunCuckesTest
     `-Dbrowser=chrome -Dcucumber.options="--tags @shopping-cart"`